PavleProd/Diplomski/README.md

 # Mummy Maze - Godot Implementation

-This project is an implementation of classic Mummy Maze game, developed by PopCap Games.
+This project is an implementation of a classic Mummy Maze game, developed by PopCap Games.
-The goal of this project is recreating the original game in Godot Engine, using modern tehniques and design patterns.
+The goal of this project is to recreate the original game in Godot Engine, using modern techniques and design patterns.

-The project was part of the final thesis for bachelors degreee in computer science at Faculty of Electrical Engineering, University of Belgrade
+The project was part of the final thesis for Bachelor's Degree in Computer Science at Faculty of Electrical Engineering, University of Belgrade

 ## About the Game
 - **Goal**: Navigate the explorer through a labyrinth to reach the exit while avoiding mummies.